Home » Blog » Exchange Server » Migrate Exchange 2010 to 2016 Seamlessly Using Step-by-Step Guide

 As Exchange Server 2010 support ended on October 13, 2020, many organizations have upgraded their Exchange Server to the latest version.
 Now, there is an option to either migrate to Exchange 2016 or Exchange 2019 as these are the most preferred Exchange Servers by administrators.

 There are two ways in which a user can migrate Exchange Server 2010 to 2016 i.e. a manual solution and an automated way.
-First, let’s discuss the manual way in a step-by-step manner.
+If you haven’t upgraded to the updated Exchange Server and are looking for a straightforward way to migrate Exchange 2010 to 2016, then check out the below steps to same.

 Pre-requisite & Setup Before Migrating from Exchange 2010 to 2016